The policy of Belgium within the EU

 Trade policy

-The trade policy of the European Union, commonly known as the Common Commercial Policy, is an exclusive competence of the Union.
-The European Commission negotiates with trading partners on behalf of the Union, after obtaining a mandate from the Member States.
-The Member States offer the Commission assistance and guidance during these negotiations, while the Commission keeps the European Parliament immediately and fully informed.
-In accordance with the Treaty on Functioning of the European Union, the Commission conducts such trade negotiations both with third countries and within the framework of international organisations, primarily the World Trade Organisation (WTO).
-The EU institutions are also responsible for creating and implementing EU laws on trade.
+The common trade policy is an exclusive competence of the European Union.
+The European Commission negotiates with trading partners on behalf of the European Union after obtaining a mandate from the Member States.
+The Member States provide support and guidance to the Commission during these negotiations, while the Commission keeps the European Parliament immediately and fully informed.
+In accordance with the Treaty on the Functioning of the European Union, the Commission conducts such trade negotiations both with third-party states and within the framework of international organisations, primarily the World Trade Organization (WTO).
+The EU institutions are also responsible for drafting and implementing EU trade legislation.

 1. Last updated on